News and Events

 Backstage Whispers overheard by Richard Andrews

-The Society Of London Theatre is presenting the 16th Kids Week in the West End, designed to introduce young people to the theatregoing experience, with thousands of free tickets and special events.
+The Society Of London Theatre is presenting the 17th Kids Week in the West End, designed to introduce young people to the theatregoing experience, with thousands of free tickets and special events.
 Once again this year it will run for a whole month, from 1st to 31st August.
-Children between 5 and 16 can go free (when accompanied by a paying adult) to 39 West End shows, with up to 2 additional children at half price.
+Children between 5 and 16 can go free (when accompanied by a paying adult) to West End shows, with up to 2 additional children at half price.
 There will be accompanying events taking place, including backstage tours, workshops, classes, storytelling and 'meet the cast' opportunities.
 There are also freebies and discounts at restaurants, and on travel and accommodation packages.
-Booking opens on 18th June.
-Further information can be found on the Kids Week web site via the link opposite below.
+Booking opens on 17th June.